TheDoctorBotter/Eccentrix/README.md

 - ✅ Copy note with branding header using "Copy Note" button
 - ✅ Choose between logo+text or full letterhead display
 - ✅ All assets stored securely in Supabase Storage
+- ✅ Server-side uploads with proper authentication

+**Storage Setup:**
+The Supabase Storage bucket "branding" is already created and configured.
+If you encounter upload errors:
+1. Verify `SUPABASE_SERVICE_ROLE_KEY` is set in `.env`
+2. Check that the "branding" bucket exists in Supabase Dashboard > Storage
+3. Ensure the bucket is set to "Public" for easier image access

 **Note:** Branding does not contain PHI.
 It's general clinic information only.